Design symbology for a thematic map in ArcGIS Pro

 You'll finish this layer by changing its name to make it clear to map readers what it represents.

-- In the Contents pane, click Provinces and press F2.
+- In the Contents pane, click Provinces to select the text and click it again to make it editable.
 Rename the layer Provinces: Population density.

 You've now made a choropleth map that symbolizes the provinces of Indonesia by population density.
 You learned when to use unclassed colors versus graduated colors, why to use rates or ratios instead of counts, how to adjust the range of the symbology, and how to choose an appropriate color scheme.
 Next, you'll symbolize cities.